prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/spin-button/notes.md

 name | description
 --- | ---
-`Orientation` | Specifies whether the pair of button controls should be arranged horizontally (i.e. left arrow and right arrow) or vertically (i.e. up arrow and down arrow) (default: automatically horizontal).
+`Orientation` | Specifies whether the control's pair of buttons should be arranged horizontally (i.e. left arrow and right arrow) or vertically (i.e. up arrow and down arrow) (default: automatically horizontal).
 `Min` | The minimum allowable integer value, inclusive (default: 0).
 `Max` | The maximum allowable integer value, inclusive (default: 100).
-`SmallChange` | The absolute value numeric difference to be applied when the integer value is incremented or decremented via the button controls.
+`SmallChange` | The absolute value numeric difference to be applied when the integer value is incremented or decremented via the control's buttons.
 `Value` | The control's current integer value.
 `LinkedCell` | The address of a specified cell which is bidirectionally associated with control's value.